lorenamelos/Classifying-The-Brain-on-Music/README.md

 # Le Wagon AI Bootcamp Final Project: Classifying The Brain on Music

-This repository contains the final project for the Le Wagon AI Bootcamp.
+This repository contains the final project for the Le Wagon Data Science & AI Bootcamp.
 The project demonstrates the application of AI and machine learning techniques to solve a real-world problem.

 ## Project Description